irwanphan/agres-id-nextjs/backlog.md

 Auth
 - [] fix: after success login, user is being redirected, but no information is shown on the page when loading and might confuse users
+- [] Email verification is not implemented yet, need to set verificationUrl, clue in WelcomeEmail.tsx

 Overview
 - [] Use Indonesian language and currency symbol